jessesomerville/gocov/README.md

 # gocov
-Display Go coverage profiles in your terminal
+Display line-by-line Go test coverage in the terminal similar to `llvm-cov`.

+TODO:

+ - Better color support (currently using true color)
+ - Detect if writing to a TTY
+ - Print line numbers
+ - Syntax highlighting (?)